 • The Stihl BR 450 features a larger fuel tank, offering 57.5 fl.oz. compared to the 47.3 fl.oz. of the Stihl BR 600.
 As a result, you have the advantage of storing more fuel, potentially extending runtime, assuming similar fuel consumption rates for their engines.

-• Each of these blowers requires a fuel/oil mix to operate, as the Stihl BR 450 features a 2-cycle engine, and the Stihl BR 600 is powered by the Stihl 4-Mix 4-stroke engine.
+• In contrast, the Stihl BR 450's engine, with a displacement of 63.3 cc, is slightly surpassed by the 64.8-cc engine of the Stihl BR 600.
+As a result, the latter may consume marginally more fuel per stroke, potentially resulting in a slight power advantage.
+Each of these blowers requires a fuel/oil mix to operate, as the Stihl BR 450 features a 2-stroke engine, and the Stihl BR 600 is powered by the Stihl 4-Mix 4-stroke engine.

 TL;DR